milenkovicm/wasaffi/README.md

 An artifact should be available at `target/wasm32-unknown-unknown/debug/wasm_function.wasm`.

 `export_udf_function!` macro should add WasmEdge bindings and peace of code which would do Arrow IPC serialization/deserialization.
-Arrow arrays are effectively copied across rust/wasm boundary.
+Arrow arrays are effectively copied across rust/wasm boundary using Arrow Ipc.

-This code currently handles happy day scenario, with basic exceptional cases covered.
+This code currently handles happy path scenario, with some exceptional cases covered.

 ## UDF Declaration